nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 ## Reactive-bind

 This pattern is very common in Meteor and can be applied to all the different input elements.
-For this reason I tried to capture it in a smart package called reactive-bind.
+For this reason I created a tried to capture it in a smart package called reactive-bind.
 The package aims to simplify binding input elements to Session variables forming a reactive two-way data binding.
 This means that other than the Session variable displaying the value of the input element, the input element will reflect changes made to the Session variable.

 Several other packages are out there, aiming to solve the same problem.
 However they either required tedious setup, only offer one-way binding or are no longer maintained.